 The existing lecture hall was renovated to meet the needs of its current use as a community event, music performance and film-screening venue.
 Custom patterned wall panels were designed to refine acoustics throughout the auditorium’s interior.
 In addition to updated lighting and AV, the new design allowed for more flexible staging configurations to accommodate changing pedagogies and future technologies for the college of Business Information Technology (BIT).

-Smith Brasher hall is anticipating LEED Gold.
-The design incorporates many sustainable features including geothermal heating and cooling systems, LED lighting and control systems, creative water harvesting techniques and solar panels.
+As a LEED Gold project, the design incorporates many sustainable features including geothermal heating and cooling systems, LED lighting and control systems, creative water harvesting techniques and solar panels.